-There are several international, federal, provincial and state proposals addressing domestic and global climate issues.
+There are several international, federal, provincial and state-level proposals addressing domestic and global climate issues.
 Generally, such proposals could impose regulation or taxation on the production of carbon dioxide and other "greenhouse gases" in an attempt to reduce emissions to the atmosphere and provide tax and other incentives to produce and use more "clean energy".
-Any future legislative and regulatory activity in this area could, in some way, affect Acadian, but it is unclear at this time whether any such impact would be positive, negative or significant.
+Any future legislative and regulatory activity in this area could affect Acadian and its operations.